mbiesiad/awesome-astronomy/README.md

 # NASA

-* [NASA](https://www.nasa.gov/) (website) - The National Aeronautics and Space Administration is an independent agency of the United States Federal Government responsible for the civilian space program, as well as aeronautics and aerospace research
+* [NASA](https://www.nasa.gov/) (website) - The National Aeronautics and Space Administration is an independent agency of the United States Federal Government responsible for the civilian space program, as well as aeronautics and aerospace research.

-* [APOD](https://apod.nasa.gov/apod/astropix.html) (website) - Astronomy Picture of the Day
+* [APOD](https://apod.nasa.gov/apod/astropix.html) (website) - Astronomy Picture of the Day.

 * [DEVELOP](https://develop.larc.nasa.gov/) - is a NASA Applied Sciences Program that conducts research projects applying NASA Earth observations to environmental policy issues around the globe.